dayone-labs/dos-react/README.md

 * **[Jest](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme/)** for testing
 * **[Redux thunk](https://github.com/gaearon/redux-thunk) and [promise middleware](https://github.com/pburtchaell/redux-promise-middleware)** for backend calls
 * ...and some more, check [package.json] for details

-## Getting Started

-To start developing your React app you need to:

-1. Install [Node JS](http://nodejs.org) (latest LTS version will be best)
-2. Clone this repo or download contents as ZIP
-3. Open terminal and navigate to project
-4. Run `npm install` to fetch all dependencies
-5. Run `npm start` to start development server and edit some files

 ## Production build